frozenlo/PaddleOCRV4-TensorRT/README.md

 ![image](result.jpg)

 In my PC => 12700 + rtx2080.
-The time consumption is like these with no model warmup.
+The time consumption is like these with 50 times model warmup and 1000 times inference.
 ![image](time.png)

 # Thanks to